HaplyHaptics/Getting-Started/README.md

 #### Software

-  - Q: When I try to run a sketch in Processing I get a "COM PORT NOT ASSIGNED" error, nothing I just see a gray screen, or the sketch runs but when I move my Haplet nothing happens.
+  - Q: When I try to run a sketch in Processing I get a: "COM PORT NOT ASSIGNED" error, I just see a gray screen, or the sketch runs but when I move my Haplet nothing happens.
 How do I fix this?

     A: The COM port is not assigned correctly!
 You'll have to look at the COM port assignment with the Processing sketch.
 See the Hello_Wall example "Setting up the Sketch" section for how to do this!